The Maccabeats: Passover

 A 2013 music video featured a medley of songs from the musical Les Misérables, performed over reenactments of scenes from the Passover story.
 The video included covers of "Work Song" (over a reenactment of the Jews' lives as slaves in Egypt), "At the End of the Day" (Jochebed putting the baby Moses in a basket in the Nile), "I Dreamed a Dream", "Who Am I?"
 (Moses questioning if he is worthy to lead the Jews out of Egypt), the Thénardiers' section and the students' section of "One Day More" (the Ten Plagues and Moses speaking to Pharaoh), and the finale of "Do You Hear the People Sing?".

 A 2015 Passover mashup of "Dayenu" included eight different musical motifs, including doo-wop, polka, heavy metal, funk, hip-hop, "island", dubstep, and barbershop quartet.

-The 2016 Passover mashup included parodies of Justin Bieber's "Sorry", "Love Yourself" and "What Do You Mean?".
+The 2016 Passover mashup included parodies of Justin Bieber's "Love Yourself", "Sorry" and "What Do You Mean?".